umpordez/design-patterns-1/1 - Strategy Pattern OOP/exercises/2 - A new Payment/README.md

 ## TODO

-Well, now that we have a payment for online payment page, our BOSS wants to implement a new PaymentMethod for BravaPay :)
+Well, now that we have a payment for our online store, our BOSS wants to implement a new PaymentMethod for BravaPay :)

 - [ ] Implements a `BravaPay.pay()` method